 3. Personal Statement Autobiography (uploaded electronic document)

-- Motivation for a doctoral degree in social work
+- Describe your motivation for pursuing a PhD in social work

-4. A current resume or CV showing your work and volunteer experience (uploaded electronic document)
+4. A current resume or CV is required.

 5. GRE Scores (last 5 years) must be sent from the Educational Testing Service